-The March 2012 issue of the Journal of Drugs in Dermatology published a study that demonstrated ZymaDerms™ is effective in reducing or eliminating molluscum lesions in over 85% of children in 30 days.
+The March 2012 issue of the Journal of Drugs in Dermatology published a study that demonstrated ZymaDerm® for Molluscum are effective in reducing or eliminating molluscum lesions in over 84% of children in 30 days.

-Evidence for the effectiveness of ZymaDerm™ in the treatment of molluscum contagiosum was announced on March 12, 2012 by Naturopathix,Inc., with the publication of a randomized controlled clinical trial demonstrating that the combination of tea tree oil and organically bound iodine found in ZymaDerm™ is effective in reducing or eliminating molluscum lesions in over 85% of children in 30 days.
-The study was published in the March issue of the prestigious Journal of Drugs in Dermatology and conducted by the Center for Biomedical Research,Inc.
+Evidence for the effectiveness of the ingredients in ZymaDerm® for Molluscum were announced on March 12, 2012 by Naturopathix,Inc., with the publication of a randomized controlled clinical trial demonstrating that the combination of tea tree oil and organically bound iodine found in ZymaDerm® is effective in reducing or eliminating molluscum lesions in over 84% of children in 30 days.
+The study was published in the March issue of the Journal of Drugs in Dermatology and conducted by the Center for Biomedical Research,Inc.

-Boise, Idaho (PRWEB) March 24, 2012 — Naturopathix, Inc. has announced publication of scientific evidence that the ingredients in all natural ZymaDerm™ are effective and safe in the treatment of molluscum contagiosum in children.
+Boise, Idaho (PRWEB) March 24, 2012 — Naturopathix, Inc. has announced publication of scientific evidence that the ingredients in all natural ZymaDerm® are effective and safe for molluscum contagiosum treatment in children.

 Both studies were conducted by the independent Center for Biomedical Research,Inc. and taken together, provide clear and convincing evidence of the effectiveness of Zymaderm’s™ ingredients in providing a painless natural alternative treatment for this common childhood condition.

-The only full strength topical, non-drug, painless remedy for molluscum contagiosum with published evidence of effectiveness, Zymaderm™ is a patented blend of powerful all natural plant-based compounds.
+The only full strength topical, non-drug, painless molluscum contagiosum treatment with published evidence of effectiveness, ZymaDerm® is a patented blend of powerful all natural plant-based compounds.
 It is widely recognized for transforming the treatment of molluscum from costly and painful procedures to making the unsightly and contagious molluscum warts simply vanish quickly, painlessly and inexpensively.

-“In addition to over-the-counter sales in leading drugstores,” continued Dr. Burke, “we are especially gratified that many leading dermatology clinics and pediatricians around the country are replacing invasive treatments with gentle, effective ZymaDerm™ for their patients with molluscum.
-To encourage even more physicians to use ZymaDerm™, Naturopathix, will continue to offer free samples to physicians and clinics upon request.”
+“In addition to over-the-counter sales in leading drugstores,” continued Dr. Burke, “we are especially gratified that many leading dermatology clinics and pediatricians around the country are replacing invasive treatments with gentle, effective ZymaDerm® for their patients with molluscum.
+To encourage even more physicians to use ZymaDerm®, Naturopathix, will continue to offer free samples to physicians and clinics upon request.”

 To view or download the entire study from the publications in PDF file formats, click on the link below: